getml/getml.com/src/docs/user_guide/concepts/importing_data/json_interface.md

 [](){#json}
 # JSON interface

-The another convenient but slow way to import data into the getML engine via its Python API.
+A convenient but slow way to import data into the getML engine via its Python API.

 ## Import from JSON